 For the adult allies of the MT Growing Leaders…

 What are the Growing Leaders Youth Initiatives?

-Farm to Cafeteria Network is home to the Growing Leaders Youth Initiatives – a program that works to support the Youth Food Revolution in Montana by strengthening young people’s capacity to educate and organize their peers about healthy eating, healthy living, and vibrant community-based food systems.
+NCAT is home to the Growing Leaders Youth Initiatives – a program that works to support the active involvement of youth in Montana’s Food Systems by strengthening young people’s capacity to educate and organize their peers and communities about healthy eating, healthy living, and vibrant community-based food systems.

-Growing Leaders Youth Initiatives events are produced by NCAT and brought to life by generous support from the Foundation for Healthy Montanans.
+Growing Leaders Youth Initiatives are brought to life by generous support from the Foundation for Healthy Montanans.